-PARTICIPATION IN FRP PLANS - Prior to January 2015, The Company's directors, officers and key employees previously were eligible to participate in FRP's 2000 Stock Option Plan and the 2006 Stock Option Plan under which options for shares of common stock were granted to directors, officers and key employees.
-All related compensation expense has been fully allocated to the Company (rather than FRP) and included in corporate expenses.
+PARTICIPATION IN FRP PLANS - Prior to the Company's spin-off from FRP Holdings, Inc. (FRP) in January 2015, the Company's directors, officers and key employees previously were eligible to participate in FRP's 2000 Stock Option Plan and the 2006 Stock Option Plan under which options for shares of common stock were granted to directors, officers and key employees.